PieterHBoterhoek/Dataterminal/README.md

 Example for a correct commands.json path:
 C:\Users\yoshi\Documents\Dev\DataTerminalCMD\commands.json

-Use --reset to reset the path.
+Use --reset to reset the path, if that doesn't work delete the .cmdrc file located in C:\Users\yourname.